 - Transport time ≤15 min, room temperature.

-- Urine Collect 1-10 mL of urine in a sterile specimen container (37778).
-Transport urine specimens to the microbiology laboratory or refrigerate within 30 minutes.
+- Urine Collect 4 mL of urine in a sterile specimen container (37777).
+Transfer urine to a gray top C&S urine container.
+Tubes must be filled to 3 mL do prevent inhibition of bacterial growth.
+Transport to the microbiology laboratory.
+If unable to collect 3 mL of urine, collect in sterile specimen container (37777) and transport urine specimens to the Microbiology Laboratory or refrigerate within 30 minutes.
 Refrigerated specimens should be delivered to the lab as soon as possible, and may be rejected if not received within 24 hours of collection.

 - Midstream clean catch method: Patients should be instructed to wash hands prior to collection and offered exam gloves.

 - Female patients should be instructed to sit on toilet with legs apart and spread labia with one hand.
 First void in toilet and then, continuing to void, hold specimen container in "midstream" to collect sample.